 One of the primary uses for water clarity data (also known as transparency data) is to determine water quality trends over time.
 The following results are for Minnesota lakes and streams using data collected by volunteer water monitors using Secchi disks (lakes) and Secchi tubes (streams) through 2019.

 To determine Secchi clarity trends, all available lake and stream Secchi data were extracted from EQuIS, the Minnesota Pollution Control Agency’s water quality database.
-The majority of water clarity data available were collected by citizen scientists as part of MPCA’s citizen water monitoring programs.
+The majority of water clarity data available were collected by volunteers as part of MPCA’s community water monitoring programs.

 Secchi transparency trends: Lakes